|

 Jean-Baptiste Evariste Charles Pricot de Sainte-Marie (1843-1899)

-Excavator of Carthage and Utica (1873-1876); thousands of stelae that he had excavated were loaded on the ironclad Magenta when the flagship exploded in the harbor of Toulon (1875).
+Excavator of Carthage and Utica (1873-1876); a few thousand stelae he had excavated and had loaded on the ironclad Magenta were pulverized when the flagship exploded in the harbor of Toulon (1875).

 |